 This section welcomes high-quality and original contributions from across disciplines that analyse the concepts, technologies and implementation of climate-smart food systems, as well as their synergies and trade-offs.

-Agriculture and food sectors, across local and global scales, face a complex set of challenges in the 21st century.
+Agriculture and food sectors, across local, regional and global scales, face a complex set of challenges in the 21st century.
 It is increasingly clear that global targets for mitigating greenhouse gas emissions cannot be met without major alterations to our food production systems and supply chains.
 At the same time these systems must adapt to changing and uncertain climatic conditions.
-Across national and international agendas, agriculture plays a further central role in achieving food security, driving economic growth, alleviating poverty, and sustaining ecological functions and services.
+Across national and international agendas, agriculture plays a central role in achieving food security, driving economic growth, alleviating poverty, and sustaining ecological functions and services.

 Indexed in: Google Scholar, CrossRef, CLOCKSS